 6.5.1 Applicability to language

 The vulnerability of arrays indexed by enumerations discussed in ISO/IEC TR 24772-1:2019 clause 6.5 does not exist in Java since arrays in Java can only be indexed by int values.
 The vulnerabilities related to user-provided encodings do not exist in Java since the enumerator capability does not rely upon a user-provided encoding.
+Also, because enum constants are associated with a specific type, the vulnerability associated with the mapping of enums to integer types is absent in Java.

 The enumerator capability provided by Java has its own set of vulnerabilities, discussed here.

 Enums in Java can be done outside of a class or as part of a class.
-The outside of a class enum type in Java comprises a set of named discrete constant values as in the example:
+The basic enum type (outside of a class enum) comprises a set of named discrete constant values as in the example:

 public enum Weekday {SUNDAY, MONDAY, TUESDAY, WEDNESDAY, THURSDAY, FRIDAY, SATURDAY};

 Each of the keywords must be unique.
 Enum constants are implicitly static and final and cannot be changed once created.
 The basic enum type in Java does not contain any public fields or any methods that change state, so the basic enum is immutable and cannot be changed.

-The enum type in Java implicitly extends java.lang.Enum.enumn enum declaration is implicitly final, except if it contains at least one enum constant that has a class body.
+Jave arrays may be indexed by enums, and the case construct may be created over an enum type. (???)

+For the second enum type, Jave provides java.lang.Enum and enum declarations define a class called enum type which implicitly extend java.lang.Enum.
+Java enum types thus have fields and methods.
 A more extensive example from the Java Joda.org date and time classes provides an illustration of the associated methods for an enum:

 public enum Month implements TemporalAccessor, TemporalAdjuster {